autoplot/documentation/javadoc/org/das2/system/RequestProcessor.md

+# org.das2.system.RequestProcessor

-# org.das2.system.RequestProcessorUtility class for synchronous execution.
+Utility class for synchronous execution.
  This class maintains a pool of threads that are used to execute arbitrary code.
 This class also serves as a central place to catch and handle unchecked exceptions.